ordinaryzelig/jquery-autocompleteFloater/README.md

 ## TODO

-* Follow good jQuery plugin authorigin practices: http://docs.jquery.com/Plugins/Authoring.
-* Live demo.
+* Allow passing of jQuery autocomplete options.
 * Fix failing test for selecting option.
 The click() is not causing jasmine to behave correctly.
 * Wrap in ruby gem.